Naresh199726/M2-Embedded_Temperature_Measurement_System/README.md

 LCD (Liquid Crystal Display) is a type of flat panel display which uses liquid crystals in its primary form of operation. ...
 LCDs were a big leap in terms of the technology they replaced, which include light-emitting diode (LED) and gas-plasma displays.

+# 4W & 1H
+# Where:
+In embadded products.

+# Who:
+Embaddeed devlopers and engenring students.

+# When:
+When the product reqirments demands.

+# What:
+it helps to convert analog signals to digital

+# How:
+By interfacing ADC to Atmega328.

 # FOLDER STRUCTURE

 |FOLDER	             |  DESCRPTION                            |